 - Procedure adapted to the result

-- Answers predominantly correct → Explanation of remaining ambiguities and continuation of the event
+- Answers predominantly correct --> Present results, explanation of remaining ambiguities and continuation of the event

-- Answers diffuse → Initiation of peer discussion: time-limited discussion of own answer with someone who chose a different answer ("Convince your neighbor of your answer") and repeat task (2-round voting).
+- Answers diffuse --> Initiate peer discussion: time-limited discussion of own answer with someone who chose a different answer ("Convince your neighbor of your answer") and repeat task (2-round voting).
 Presentation of the results comparing the first and second round.

-- Consulting on didactic design and technical implementation
+- Consulting on didactic design and technical realization

 Examples from the summer semester 2015 (results of guideline-based interviews in September 2015):